dymaczew/microservices-workshop/Setting up Bluemix account.md

 3. Leave the default free plan selected in Step 2 and click "Continue"
 4. Provide whatever answers you like in Step 3 and click "Submit"

 You are all set now.
-Go to the lab 1 ["Creating microservice for the database integration"](Creating microservice for the database integration.md)
+Go to the lab 1 ["Deploying microservice for the database integration"](Deploying\ microservice\ for\ database\ integration.md )